Mohammed-safuvan07/RAG_Technical_Assignment/README.md

   2. Support for multi-language HR documents
   3. Add an evaluation dashboard for testing query quality
   4. Integrate scalable vector databases like Pinecone or Chroma

+# Design Decisions

+  * Streamlit chosen for quick UI development and multi-file upload support
+  * FAISS used for fast and lightweight local vector similarity search
+  * Chunk size (1000) and overlap (200) tuned to balance context retention and retrieval accuracy
+  * Expandable conversation history for a clean user interface
+  * HuggingFace embeddings used to avoid paid embedding APIs
+  * Gemini Flash selected for fast and cost-effective response generation